 Father McGivney called together in the parish rectory on January 9, 1882, a small group of young men in whom he had confidence.
-They listened as Father McGivney described the need for Catholic men to organize and the many possibilities such organization offered.
+They listened to him as he described the need for Catholic men to organize and the many possibilities such organization offered.
 And they agreed with him that the time had come to launch a fraternal society founded upon the ideals and having the objectives suggested by the young priest.

-In general, the objectives were to provide a system of fraternal insurance to care for the widows and orphans of members; to provide fellowship among the members, to aid the cause of religion, and to perform charirable, educational and patriotic works for the benefit of their fellow men and their nation.
+In general, the objectives were to provide a system of fraternal insurance to care for the widows and orphans of members; to provide fellowship among the members, to aid the cause of religion, and to perform charitable, educational and patriotic works for the benefit of their fellow men and their nation.

-At the meeting of the new society held on February 6, 1882, the name Knights of Columbus was chosen and the decision made to apply to the State Assembly for a charter.
+On February 6, 1882, the name Knights of Columbus was chosen and the decision made to apply for a charter.

 The early officers and founders of the Order felt, in the preliminary meetings, that the name of the new organization should relate to the Catholic Discoverer of America-to emphasize the fact that Catholics discovered, explored and colonized the North American continent and that it should embody Knightly ideals of service to Church, Country and fellow-man.
 Consequently, after an original proposal of "Sons of Columbus", the title, Knights of Columbus, was adopted.

-The following excerpts from the

-charter set forth briefly the purposes of the Order:
+The following excerpts from the charter set forth briefly the purposes of the Order: